dimileeh/deep_learning/README.md

 Image classification from the CIFAR-10 dataset using a Convolutional Neural Network (CNN).

 ## Project3
-TV scripts generations using Recurrent Neural Network - LSTM.
+TV scripts generation using Recurrent Neural Network - LSTM.